robguilarr/robguilar/public/about/index.md

 After a year I started to lose interest in development and continued with my career.
 Shortly after, a friend told me about Data Science which I was a bit skeptical about at first, since I didn't have a clear idea of what it really was.
 However, one of my favorite subjects was always statistics and probability, so I saw an opportunity to find a new career path.

-Later I started to learn to use Python, which was made easier for me thanks to my basic knowledge learned in Unity of OOP in C# and since then I started to learn on my own.
+Later I started to learn to use Python, which was made easier for me thanks to my basic OOP knowledge in C# learned in Unity, then I started to learn on my own.

 </div>